Special Needs Trusts For The Elderly

 Alabama Family Trust does not provide legal advice.
 You should consult with an attorney that is knowledgeable about special needs trusts.
 The following is provided only for general information purposes.

 If an elderly person entering a skilled nursing facility has savings/assets over $2,000, receives a legal settlement or judgment from a lawsuit, or receives an inheritance or monetary gifts, the assets can prevent the person from qualifying financially for Medicaid benefits.
 However, if the assets are placed with Alabama Family Trust and the person is otherwise eligible for Medicaid benefits, Medicaid will begin paying for the monthly room and board at the nursing facility, and the trust funds can be used to provide things that the elderly person needs.

 Since the trust assets are the assets of the elderly disabled person, this type of trust requires the Medicaid pay-back provision at the elderly person’s death.

 Third-Party Special Needs Trusts

 If a family member or friend wishes to give an elderly person money or leave the elderly person an inheritance, a third-party special needs trust should be created.
 The person creating the trust can leave directions in his or her Last Will and Testament of Living Trust to create a special needs trust or the person can create a stand-alone trust.
-The trust proceeds can be used over the elderly person’s lifetime to supplement his or her needs to improve the elderly person’s life.
+The trust proceeds can be used over the elderly person’s lifetime to supplement his or her needs to improve the elderly person’s life as well as pre-need funeral plans.
 At the elderly person’s death, any remaining funds in the trust can be distributed to family members or charities as the creator of the trust designated.

 Learn More About Special Needs Trusts

 Watch this interview with Melanie B. Holliman, Alabama Family Trust Executive Director, to find out more about how The Alabama Family Trust serves those with special needs.
 Contact us today to learn more about special needs trusts for your loved ones.